Your World in Words

 Want to explore the world of creative writing?
 Let the AFA or Certificate in Creative Writing at Anoka-Ramsey Community College help you get there.
 With campuses on the Mississippi River in Coon Rapids and the Rum River in Cambridge and the option of a fully online curriculum, ARCC offers inspirational settings, convenient ways to take classes, and support from award-winning, published faculty.

-Students connect with to our vibrant literary community through our Two Rivers Reading Series on the Coon Rapids campus, Minnesota Writers Series on the Cambridge Campus, Careers in Writing speaker series, our Creative Writing Club, and volunteer opportunities.
+Students connect with to our vibrant literary community through our Two Rivers Reading Series on the Rapids Campus, Minnesota Writers Series on the Cambridge Campus, Careers in Writing speaker series, our Creative Writing Club, and volunteer opportunities.
 Students graduate from our degrees with greatly improved writing skills that prepare them for the job market and four-year programs.

 To request more information click here!